 That way they won’t spend their college weekends trying to figure out how to iron their own clothes.

 That’s it.
 It’s not a lot, and it’s not even a complicated list.
 Marriage is about sharing your life, and it is not a metaphorical statement.
-You can’t really share your heart, body, (except maybe your kidneys) and soul to someone.
+You can’t really share your heart, body, (except maybe your kidneys), and soul with someone.